List of Star Trek: Discovery characters: Nhan

 Commander Nhan (portrayed by Rachael Ancheril) is an engineer and security officer.
 She initially serves on board the Enterprise but later transfers to the Discovery along with two of her crewmates.
 Nhan is later appointed chief of security aboard the Discovery.
+After arriving in the 32nd century, she begins working for Starfleet Security and leaves Discovery, although she occasionally returns to help her old friends in her new role.

 Jett Reno

 Jett Reno (portrayed by Tig Notaro) is the chief engineer of the USS Hiawatha.
 Notaro joined the series because of an existing relationship with Kurtzman, who had the part written for the actress.
 The character was originally named Denise Reno but Notaro was able to rename the character and changed it to Jett Reno.
 Reno possesses a sardonic, deadpan sense of humor, and is often at odds with Stamets.
-She frequently uses references to 20th-century engineering technology, such as fixing things with duct tape, using a battery-operated power drill, etc.
+She frequently uses references to 20th-century engineering technology, such as fixing things with duct tape, using a battery-operated power drill, etc. It's revealed in the fifth season that she was once a smuggler and worked various odd jobs before joining Starfleet.

 Adira Tal

 Adira Tal (portrayed by Blu del Barrio) is an ensign aboard the USS Discovery.
 Adira is Star Trek's first non-binary character, as well as the first human to have bonded with a Trill symbiont for a long period of time.
 When they're first introduced, Adira serves in the United Earth Defense Force, but later comes to stay on the USS Discovery where they are able to get some of their memories back.
 They also get taken under the wing of Stamets and Culber.
 During season three, they are the only one able to see their boyfriend and former host of the Tal symbiont, Gray Tal.
-In season four, they are promoted to an ensign on the USS Discovery and help with calculations in regards to the DMA crisis of the season.
+In season four, they are promoted to an ensign on the Discovery and help with calculations in regards to the DMA crisis of the season.
 Adira uses they/them pronouns.

 Gray Tal

 Gray Tal (portrayed by Ian Alexander) is a Trill character introduced in season three of Star Trek Discovery.
 Gray is the former host of the Tal symbiont, which was given to Adira upon his death.
 During the third season, he appears only to Adira as a separate entity not visible to others.
-He is later incorporated into a new android body during the fourth season, in which he returns to Trill to begin training to be a Trill guardian.
+He is later incorporated into a new android body during the fourth season using the same process that had resurrected Jean-Luc Picard, in which he returns to Trill to begin training to be a Trill guardian.
+Gray eventually breaks up with Adira due to their separate paths and they stay friends.